Collins Lake Resort

 Book Your Trip Now!

 About the Olympic Skibowl Ski and Snowboard School

 Mt.
-Hood ski and snowboard lessons are provided by Olympian Petr Kakes and the Olympic Ski and Snowboard School.
+Hood ski and snowboard lessons are provided by Olympian Petr Kakes and the Olympic Skibowl Ski and Snowboard School.

 Either skiing or mountain biking, Olympian Petr Kakes works and Plays Year-Round at Mt.
 Hood Skibowl.
-A shared love of the mountain lifestyle and a strong desire to succeed have linked Kakes with Skibowl owner Kirk Hanna for over twenty-two years.
+A shared love of the mountain lifestyle and a strong desire to succeed have linked Kakes with Skibowl owner Kirk Hanna for over twenty-five years.

 If you’ve spent any time at Skibowl, you’ve seen Petr Kakes.
 In the summer, he is the head of mountain bike operations and the owner of Hurricane Racing, often seen directing competitive mountain bike races, leading mountain bike tours, or working on trail maintenance with his companion pup, Bara.
-In the winter, he operates the concession service at the Warming Hut at the top of the Lower Bowl, directs the Hurricane Ski Racing Demo and Service Center and runs the Olympic Ski and Snowboard School which each year trains 4,500 for riding fun each winter.
+In the winter, he operates the concession service at the Historic Mid-Mountain Warming Hut at the top of the Lower Bowl, directs the Hurricane Ski Racing Demo and Service Center and runs the Olympic Ski and Snowboard School which each year trains 4,500 for riding fun each winter.

 Kakes moved to Mt.
 Hood in 1988, after a couple of seasons training at Timberline.
 He approached a few local ski operators about providing ski services in the winter.
 When that didn’t work out, he opened his own rental shop in Government Camp.
 That was the same season when Kirk Hanna purchased Skibowl out of bankruptcy.

 “One day our rental shop had people backed up waiting to get gear.
 I didn’t want them to have to wait and so I literally loaded up customers in my Suburban and drove them to Petr’s shop to get them fitted with equipment,” recalls Hanna.